kevinolega/callcentertrainingtips/_posts/2016-07-10-improvement.md

 **8. Pay for a class or tutor.**

-Key word is pay because you get what you pay for.
+Keyword is pay because you get what you pay for.

 It gives you access to an expert, a partner and a lesson, all in one.**